 I create art pieces for decorative and collector purposes, for display.
 I've chosen to specialize in making original, unique, one-of-a-kind art dolls and figures.
 I have some fun items, too, that can be handled a little, or used for fun, but my passion is for art figures, which are posed and static.

 Many needle felted characters are made around wire armatures, which makes them able to be posed in various positions.
 The nature of wool is such that pose-able characters will need to be maintained, or their wool will get pulled, matted, and frizzy.
 There are advantages of figures that can be posed (such as for stop-motion animation videos, or photo props), and I will have some of that type available from time to time, but my passion is for art figures that are designed, posed, and for display.

 Needle felted items can be made for many purposes and for varying durability.
 When heavily felted it is definitely more durable, but generally the more firmly it's felted, the less details can be included.

-The sculptures and pieces I sell are not toys, and should not be treated as such, both for child safety, and longevity of the sculptures.
+My sculptures and pieces are not toys, and should not be treated as such, both for child safety, and longevity of the sculptures.
 The thing about calling them toys is, a toy is generally handled a great deal, pulled and flexed.
 Being natural wool, it is durable, and naturally flame resistant (it is self-extinguishing).
 It's also water resistant.
 However, it is wool, and still a semi-living fiber, so it will tend to "shed" or pull loose with handling.
 With its unique properties, needle felted wool is best if not considered toys.
 Playing with it is at each owner's discretion and choice.